 What, bromine for the treatment of my spa?
 We are used to hearing that water disinfection is done with chlorine.
 In fact, it is the most common solution in the world of the swimming pool.
 However, another solution, more effective and adapted when it comes to treating spa water is bromine.
 Advantages, disadvantages?
 This article will tell you everything!

 It’s a chemical product that has similar properties to chlorine.
 It is used for pool water disinfection but more often for spas.
 It is an oxidant and disinfectant that enables water to eliminate all the harmful microorganisms that accumulate.
 Bromine is also a great anti-algae.
 Therefore, it represents a good maintenance product and doesn’t require the use of additional chemicals for disinfection.
 However, this product requires a higher budget than chlorine, even though they play a similar role.

 Because it enables you to keep your water clean and crystalline.
-Then, it’s the most widespread water disinfectant treatment for spa.
+Then, it’s the most widespread water disinfectant treatment for spas.

-A good maintenance of your spa is imperative.
+Good maintenance of your spa is imperative.
 It is for this reason that bromine is used.
 This product is softer than chlorine and without any smell.
 It irritates neither the eyes nor the skin.
-It’s therefore ideal for the people who suffer allergies and for children.
+It’s therefore ideal for people who suffer from allergies and for children.
 Bromine has also a long-lasting effect compared to chlorine.
 Last but not least, it remains effective even if the water temperature is elevated.

 How to make a treatment of your spa with bromine ?

 We recommend you treat your spa with bromine as it is less dependent on the water parameters than chlorine.
 Ideally, the bromine rate in the water should always be situated between 2 and 5 mg/L (the best is 3).
 Using a regenerator (shock treatment) every 15 days maintains the efficiency of the water disinfection.
 This process enables you to avoid bromine wasting.